The three-day Whirinaki Circuit is a North Island forest classic

 The conservationists won public support, and the logging stopped.
 In 1987, Whirinaki Forest Park was created, now known as Whirinaki Te Pua-a-Tane Conservation Park.
 However, for the people of Minginui, the end of logging meant loss of jobs and livelihoods.
 The small village never fully recovered, although some locals now run guided trips, while others are involved in pest control efforts.

 This three-day circuit offers a superb introduction to the 84,000ha park, which lies adjacent to Te Urewera.
 Together, they form the largest remaining contiguous tract of native forest in the North Island.
-The circuit offers good benched tracks with generally easy gradients, two excellent huts, plus the chance to hear kākā and see whio.
+The circuit offers good benched tracks (thought about one-fifth of the circuit follows waterways which could become difficult or impassable in wet conditions) with generally easy gradients, two excellent huts, plus the chance to hear kākā and see whio.
 The forest is one of eight ‘whio forever’ sites around the country where blue ducks are protected by a predator control programme.

 1. Forest Road and park entrance